 This non-toxic clay cookware is kiln baked to high heat, ceramic cookware is basically a natural quartz sand surface.

 It's inherently non-toxic and isn't designed or laced with any chemicals or metals.
 It's an eco-friendly choice that is toxin-free, durable and could last you several years.

-The only downfall is that it’s not entirely nonstick- but that’s nothing a little bit of coconut oil or sesame oil can’t help.
+The only downfall is that it's not entirely nonstick, but that's nothing a little bit of cooking oil can't help.

 Also, note the source of your ceramic cookware, as some companies do market themselves "100% ceramic" and "100% nonstick," but the FDA doesn't keep tabs on this.
 So, be sure to buy actual ceramic and not the ceramic glazed metal wanna-be's.

 These are one of the cookware materials that can be heated to very high heat (up to 800 degrees) without any of the finish breaking down.